Tencent/BqLog/README.md

 ### 6. Log encryption and decryption

 For external distribution clients (especially internet games and Apps), log encryption is an important requirement.
 In version 1.x, there are still a lot of plaintext in BqLog's binary logs.
 Since 2.x, a complete log encryption scheme has been introduced.
+This solution offers high performance with negligible overhead and robust security.

 #### 1) Encryption Algorithm Description